BetonQuest/BetonQuest/docs/Participate/Process/Maintaining-the-Changelog.md

     ```MD
     Fixes:
-      - event `notify` did not resolve placeholders correctly
+      - action `notify` did not resolve placeholders correctly
-      - Citizens event `movenpc` is now more robust combined with other events like `stopnpc` and `teleportnpc`
+      - Citizens action `movenpc` is now more robust combined with other actions like `stopnpc` and `teleportnpc`
         - you may need to reduce the distance beetween waypoints
     ```